StakeDAO/stakeDAO-Liquid-Pools/rtoken-livepeer-experiment/README.md

 ganache-cli
 ```

-3) In the `rtoken-livepeer-tests-v4-contracts` directory, compile the Livepeer Solidity v0.4 contracts (which will be put in the `rToken-livepeer-tests` build folder) by executing:
+3) In the `rtoken-livepeer-tests-v4-contracts` directory, compile the Livepeer Solidity v0.4 contracts (which will be
+ put in the `rToken-livepeer-tests` build folder) by executing:
 ```
 truffle compile
 ```
+Note: if it's not compiling you may have to delete the `build` folder in the `rtoken-livepeer-tests` directory if it's already present.

 4) In the `rtoken-livepeer-tests` directory run:
 ```